backstage/backstage/README.md

 - **Phase 1:** Extensible frontend platform (now) - You will be able to easily create a single consistent UI layer for your internal infrastructure and tools.
 A set of reusable UX patterns and components help ensure a consistent experience between tools.

-- **Phase 2:** Manager your stuff (next 2-3 months) - Manage anything from microservices to software components to infrastructure and your service catalog.
+- **Phase 2:** Manage your stuff (next 2-3 months) - Manage anything from microservices to software components to infrastructure and your service catalog.
 Regardless of whether you want to create a new library, view service deployment status in Kubernetes, or check the test coverage for a website -- Backstage will provide all of those tools - and many more - in a single developer portal.

 - **Phase 3:** Ecosystem (later) - Everyone's infrastructure stack is different.
 By fostering a vibrant community of contributors we hope to provide an ecosystem of Open Source plugins/integrations that allows you to pick the tools that match your stack.